connervieira/Predator/docs/CONFIGURATION.md

             - This setting does not override the `general>object_recognition>enabled` setting.
         - `video_still_path` is an absolute file-path to the image Predator should run object recognition on.
             - By default, Phantom stores video stills from the capture device stream to `/dev/shm/phantom-webcam.jpg`, so that is where this setting should point to in most cases.
-    - `gps` contains settings related to GPS-based features.
+    - `gps` contains settings related to GPS-based features in real-time mode.
-        - `enabled` is a boolean determines whether GPS features are enabled or disabled.
         - `alpr_location_tagging` is a boolean that determines whether or not the current GPS location will be saved to the log file each time a plate is logged.
     - `image` contains settings related to image handling.
         - `camera` contains settings related to image capture.